Dr. Aimee PaikAdvisor

 Commonly, though, a guy with ED will have a combination of both physical and psychological causes.

-These range from heart and blood vessel problems to hormonal issues, obesity and even physical damage to the penis.
+These range from heart and blood vessel problems to diabetes, hormonal issues, obesity and even physical damage to the penis.

 When the erection orchestra plays sweet sexy music and you’re able to get it up, it means blood is flowing freely into the shaft of the penis.